zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 country to country, from place to place, he lives Those engaged in long parades and irregular parades.
 This is wandering.

-or a wandering monk in the monk’s garden, possessWandering: for no benefit, no reason to lift the ground, quietly walking from the monk’s room to the monk’s room, from residence to residence, from half-roof house to half-roof house, from high-rise to high-rise , From the flat house to the flat house, from the cave to the cave, from the cave to the cave, from the hut to the hut, from the heavy
+or a wandering monk in the monk's garden, possessWandering: for no benefit, no reason to lift the ground, quietly walking from the monk's room to the monk's room, from residence to residence, from half-roof house to half-roof house, from high-rise to high-rise , From the flat house to the flat house, from the cave to the cave, from the cave to the cave, from the hut to the hut, from the heavy